janee-elise-mays/react-employee-directory/README.md

 ![alt text](screen-shot.jpg)

-# Technology used
+# Technology

 * Node.js
 * HTML
 * CSS
 * JavaScript
-* Axios - Used to make an API call to https://randomuser.me/ to obtain example employees
+* Axios - Used to make an API
-* Bootstrap - Used to structure the design of the site
+* Bootstrap
 * React
 * JSX
 * "gh-pages" NPM package - Used to deploy a React Application to github pages.